 If anyone can help with the rest of this song, please comment below.

 This article was posted on Saturday, October 14th, 2006 at 9:56 am and is filed under Canada, Canadian Children's Songs, Children's Songs, Countries & Cultures, France, French, French Kids Songs, Languages, Mama Lisa, Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 4 Responses to “Looking for a French Canadian Song”

 January 31st, 2010 at 2:25 pm